 Ryo: You know, as a vocalist, I always want to do something new, something different.
 No one sings the way I do.
 I do scream, I sing, rap, give monologues, and on top of that, I use many different scream techniques.
 Nobody does it the way I do it.
 I think that’s my signature.

-Even when you scream, there’s still melodies that come out which we find very interesting.
+Even when you scream, there are still melodies that come out which we find very interesting.
 Screams are generally just flat and keep the same note, but not yours.

 Ryo: When I scream, I do it as if I’m singing.
 Because I love to sing, so I hate the idea of the screams being flat.
 I want to do it with emotions, so the listeners can feel the emotions.